tamuratak/vscode_architecture/README.md

 | src/vs/server/ | 4465 |
 | src/vs/workbench/ | 688938 |

+The following numbers are aggregated by recursively tracing the imports with a script, so they may not be accurate.

 |     | total lines (approx) |
 | --- | --- |
 | Main Process | 98000 |